Everything You Need to Know About Using Car Seats in Airplanes:

 If a child occupies a CRS, a parent/guardian must accompany the child and the aircraft operator must comply with the requirements that the child is properly secured in the CRS, the CRS is properly secured in a forward-facing seat, the child does not exceed the weight limits of the CRS, and the CRS is approved and has the proper labels or markings.

 This is often mis-interpreted by flight attendants to mean that the car seat must be forward-facing.
-Re-read it a little more carefully, and you’ll see it means that the seat the CRS (Child Restraint System, aka car seat) is to be installed in a forward-facing seat.
+Re-read it a little more carefully.
+It means that the CRS (Child Restraint System, aka car seat) is to be installed in a forward-facing seat.
 It does not mean that the CRS must be forward-facing.

 Under the provisions in parts 121, 125, and 135, no certificate holder may prohibit a child from using an approved CRS when the parent/guardian purchases a ticket for the child.
 (Certificate holders are encouraged to allow the use of empty seats to accommodate CRS; however, they are not required to allow unticketed children to occupy empty passenger seats, even if the child uses a CRS.)

-This means, if your car seat is approved, they MUST allow you to use it.
+This means, if your car seat is FAA-approved, they MUST allow you to use it.

 10f.
 Operators Prohibiting CRS Use: